 In 1972, she met and began to be seen on the arm of the Kemrese royal Prince Medrad, younger brother of Gereint XIII.
 Gossip columnists were abuzz with rumors of an engagement.
 Gloria's friends all confirmed later that she and Medrad were definitely in love.
 But the prince was one of the casualties in the loss the R.M.A.S.
 Gwenedd's Pride in January, 1973.
 That year Vixen was cancelled.

-On December 7, 1973 her housekeeper came to the bungalow in Atlanta where Gloria was living.
+On December 7, 1973 her housekeeper came to the bungalow in Savannah, Jacobia, where Gloria had been staying.
 She found the actress in bed, nude, lifeless.
 An autopsy determined she had died of an overdose of tranquilizers (which she was known to take).
 The official verdice was "Death by misadventure" or accident.
 However, theories of suicide or murder continue to be put forth in the more than one hundred books published on her life and death since then.
 It is true that she had recently been turned down for the lead in The Life of Jayne Barlowe for which she'd been lobbying very hard.
 This is usually taken as evidence of suicide.
 Murder proponents assume that she and Prince Medrad were victims of a plot, usually having to do Scandanavian Intelligence Services and/or organized crime, although some claim that the Prince's brother had them killed after Gloria became pregnant.

 Her life story has been filmed no less than nine times, often thinly disguised and taking wild liberties with the actual facts of her life.
-Her grave in Atlanta continues to be visited by well-wishers and fans, many of whom weren't even born when she died.
+Her grave in Manhattan continues to be visited by well-wishers and fans, many of whom weren't even born when she died.
 She left her estate (including residuals for Vixen) to the American Shakespear Company in New Amsterdam.
 And for thirty years nearly every promising blonde ingenue in the motion picture industry has at one time or another been referred to as "The New Gloria Dawson."